spring-labs/tenancy-sample/sample-eclipselink/README.md

 ## How it works
 Configuration and usage of the Discriminator Column Value Based strategy (DCVB) is straightforward.
 At first we have to annotate all entity classes that are *tenant aware* with an `@Multitenant` annotation.
-This annotation allows use to define a separation strategy.
+This annotation allows us to define a separation strategy.
 The default strategy `MultitenantType.SINGLE_TABLE` fits our requirements.
 As next we've to tell EclipseLink the name of the discriminator column to use.
 This can be done in several ways, we're fine with putting more EclipseLink specific annotations on our entity classes: